kressdev/RagdollTrainer/README.md

 * Added "earlyTraining" bool to toggle reward type for early balance or walking.

-* Added "WallsAgent" prefab for training with obstacles.
+* Added "WallsAgent" prefab for training with obstacles (using Ray Perception Sensor 3D).

 ### Training: